juhu1705/locodrive/README.md

 | bytes        | MIT     |
 | tokio        | MIT     |

-### Loco Net information
+### Protocol information

-For getting the needed information about the loco net protocol I mostly used the [rocrail wiki](https://wiki.rocrail.net/doku.php?id=loconet:ln-pe-en).
+For getting the needed information about the used protocol I mostly used the [rocrail wiki](https://wiki.rocrail.net/doku.php?id=loconet:ln-pe-en).
 Thanks for the detailed information.